basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 ### Disabling Security

-Disabling security only disables the various permissions checks that take place when executing operations against Riak.
-Users, groups, and other security attributes remain untouched.
+Disabling security disables the various permissions checks that take place when executing operations against Riak.
+Users, groups, and other security attributes will still be stored for security to be re-enabled in the future.

+Clients will also need to be reconfigured to no longer require TLS and send credentials.

 ```bash
 riak-admin security disable
 ```

-If security is successfully disabled, the console will return no response, and the database will no longer require (but will still permit) encrypted client traffic.

 ### Checking Security Status